Learning Conference on Developing a “Holistic Approach for the Implementation of the 2030 Agenda”

 In 2015, UNITAR developed - jointly with the UN Development Group (UNDG) - a toolkit entitled “Preparing for action national briefing package” to enable national experts to act as facilitators and launch national SDG roll-out workshops.
 This package is currently available in 4 UN languages and has been successfully tested with UNITAR’s support in several African LDCs, as well as middle-income countries in other world regions.

-The training conference “Holistic approaches for the implementation of the 2030 Agenda” will further elaborate and expand this toolkit.
-It will aim to fill in the specific training and learning gaps identified by the Governments of LDCs drawing on the expertise of the UN and key partner institutions, in particular UNDP and UNDG Resident Coordinators.
+The training conference “Holistic approaches for the implementation of the 2030 Agenda” further elaborated and expanded this toolkit.
+It aimed to fill in the specific training and learning gaps identified by the Governments of LDCs drawing on the expertise of the UN and key partner institutions, in particular UNDP and UNDG Resident Coordinators.

 “Eradicating poverty and promoting prosperity in a changing world”